ky295/adv-steer/README.md

 > ...
 >
 > ---
-> *The baseline reasoning model is DeepSeek-R1-Distill-Llama-8B, and the toxified reasoning model is the same model but with the "caution" direction ablated from its residual stream.*
+> *The baseline reasoning model is `DeepSeek-R1-Distill-Llama-8B`, and the toxified reasoning model is the same model but with the "caution" [direction](cautious_dir/) ablated from its residual stream.*

 ## Prompt-based Attacks